State Medical Plans

 High-Deductible Health Plan (HDHP) With Health Savings Account (HSA)

-• This plan has higher deductibles of $1,500 (single) or $3,000 (family) but much lower premiums.
+• This plan has higher deductibles of $1,650 (single) or $3,300 (family) but much lower premiums.

 • If you are generally healthy and receive mostly preventive and routine care, your out-of-pocket costs may be less.

-• The University contributes to an HSA account each pay period to help you cover the deductible, coinsurance, or other qualified medical expenses.
+• The university contributes to an HSA account each pay period to help you cover the deductible, coinsurance, or other qualified medical expenses.
 Annually, this contribution is $720 (single) or $1,440 (family) - about half of the deductible.

 • You may make pre-tax contributions to the HSA through payroll deduction, allowing you to build tax-free savings to pay for healthcare.
 You also do not pay taxes when you withdraw the money to pay for your medical expenses.